affan-habib/waste-skip-ui-redesign/README.md

 *   `src/hooks`: Contains custom hooks, such as `useSkips`.
 *   `src/types`: Defines TypeScript types for the project.
 *   `src/utils`: Includes utility functions.
+*   `tests`: Contains unit tests for the components.

 ## Getting Started